-I think most of us would agree that the US, and the world as a whole, are at a crisis point.
-So many current situations seem very “dangerous” indeed – from political madness to climate crises, to just dealing with the continual onslaught of day-to-day life.
+I think most of us would agree that the US, and the world as a whole, are at a crisis point, from political madness to climate crises, and so much more.
 I often can relate to the “mind like an internet” quote below – and I know I’m not alone.

-So in order to keep my own sanity, and with a desire to be the change, I dig deep for the “opportunity” aspect, asking…
+So, in order to keep my own sanity, I dig deep for the “opportunity” aspect, asking…